-Tufts maintains six solar arrays that make the power grid greener and help Tufts save money.
-Solar generated power is about 60 percent less expensive than electricity from National Grid.
+Tufts currently maintains six solar arrays that make the power grid greener and help Tufts save money.
+Solar generated power is about 60 percent less expensive than electricity from the National Grid.

 Keep reading to learn where each solar array at Tufts is located, when it was installed, how it was funded, and how much energy it produces.

 Year Installed: Construction for this project began in 2015.
 The panels were activated in 2017.

 Power Produced: 2700 kWh annually with 6 kWh of battery storage (enough to power 1,000 phones!).
 This is a Tufts Energy Group project that charges student electronic devices on the patio and common room.